jenny-rose/journal/01202013_learn_to_code.md

 [24 Ways](http://24ways.org/) - An advent calendar for web developers.
 For every day in December, they release a new article.

 [Stack Overflow](http://stackoverflow.com/) - Questions?
 Stack Overflow is where everyone goes for answers, whether you work on software, games, or the web.
 If it's code-related, it's here.
 Don't forget to browse the [HTML](http://stackoverflow.com/questions/tagged/html) and [CSS](http://stackoverflow.com/questions/tagged/CSS) tags before posting your question.

+#### ??

+- Bother people.
+Ask questions.
+Abuse Google, the Stack Overflow tags I just linked, and communities like [r/webdev](http://www.reddit.com/r/webdev), [r/web_design](http://www.reddit.com/r/web_design), and [/r/learnprogramming](http://www.reddit.com/r/learnprogramming).
+Find someone to talk at and/or to.
+Despite all the stereotypes, you really can't afford to be a complete shut-in if you want to learn and grow.
+I'm the poster child for loners everywhere, and even I do my best to bounce things off of my boyfriend when I'm stuck: not only because he's a genius with an answer for everything, but because it helps to explain the problem out loud (there's an adorable name for this, called [rubber duck problem solving](http://www.codinghorror.com/blog/2012/03/rubber-duck-problem-solving.html)).
+More often than not, I have the answer before he even has a chance to reply.